Better Language Models Exhibit Higher Visual Alignment: Acknowledgments

-We acknowledge the ELLIS Unit Amsterdam for providing funding for a research visit to Copenhagen.
-We thanks SURF for providing GPU cluster access and support during this project.
-This work was supported in part by the Pioneer Centre for AI, DNRF grant number P1.
+The authors thankfully acknowledge the HPC resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander Universität Erlangen-Nürnberg (FAU) under the BayernKI project v115be.
+BayernKI funding is provided by Bavarian state authorities.
+We thank SURF for providing GPU cluster access and support during this project.
+This work was supported in part by the Pioneer Centre for AI, DNRF grant number P1 and TNO's research programs Appl.AI and DSS.
+We gratefully acknowledge the ELLIS Unit Amsterdam for providing funding for a research visit to Copenhagen.